 - Most of the components and features that graced the original Speed Instinct is still present in the Hoka One One Speed Instinct 2.
 The platform still houses a specific cushioning system that’s prevalent in many of the brand’s stable of running shoes.
-The outsole also retails the trail-ready gripping lugs that aren’t too aggressive.
+The outsole also retails the trail-run-ready gripping lugs that aren’t too aggressive.

 - However, the upper unit now has an updated design.
 A seamless construction is still in place here, but the overlay system has been reinvigorated to accommodate a snugger and more agreeable fit.
 Thin yet strong overlays have been fused directly to the upper’s fabrics, providing structure to the material.
 But they’re strategically placed to give the foot more security, especially when the shoelaces are adjusted.